h2o/h2o/deps/mruby/doc/guides/gc-arena-howto.md

 In CRuby, we scan C stack area, and use C variable as root to check whether object is alive or not.
 Of course, because we are accessing C stack just as memory region, we never know it is an integer or a pointer.
-We workaround this by assuming that if it looks like a pointer, then assume it as a pointer.
+We work around this by assuming that if it looks like a pointer, then assume it as a pointer.
 We call it "conservative".

 By the way, CRuby's "conservative GC" has some problems.